Golden Retriever Characteristics5

 Pacific Northwest: $1,200 - $2,800

-The price can vary from breeder to breeder and due to factors such as coat color, age, and gender, just to name a few.
-A reputable breeder will usually ensure proper health care and diet, so when you decide to bring your pup home, you can be confident in their health.
+The price can vary from breeder to breeder and due to factors such as coat color, age, gender, and whether the puppy has a champion bloodline, just to name a few.
+A reputable breeder will usually provide a health guarantee and AKC registration when you purchase your puppy, which can help provide peace of mind to the new pet parents.

 If you are looking for Golden retriever puppies for under $500, adopting from a rescue shelter is a great option.
 Adoption costs are typically between $250 - $5002.
 There are a lot of reputable rescue shelters across the US that take great care of homeless pets.